 ✔ Variety of options: Pet owners can choose between different application methods based on their dog’s needs.

-Cons of monthly treatments:
+Cons of monthly parasite treatments:

 ❌ Inconsistent application: Pet owners may forget a dose, leaving gaps in protection – a dangerous prospect for your pet!

-Now…enter, the new game-changer: Annual treatment!
+Now…enter the new game-changer: Annual treatment!

 ✅ Fewer applications: Less stress for pets who dislike taking medication or having topical solutions applied.

 ❓Higher up-front cost: The price for a yearly treatment is typically more than a single monthly dose.
 That said, however, check the numbers and compare how much you really spend on 12 x monthly treatments.
-Over the course of a year, you’ll likely find you’ll save time and money!

 Which option is best for your dog?